fnplus/join-fnplus-with-a-pr/README.md

 Read about markdown syntax [HERE](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

+## Request for Proposals

+If you are interested in learning about something, you can also submit a Request for Proposal (RFP).
+This helps identify areas where the community as a whole would like to learn about specific topics.
+This makes it easy for other individuals who have expertise in the topic to submit a proposal that might address this need.

+The [Proposals](https://github.com/fnplus/chennai-jams/blob/master/PROPOSALS.md) page also has information on how to submit RFPs.

+## Volunteering & Sponsorship

+- If you'd like to **[volunteer](https://github.com/fnplus/chennai-jams/blob/master/VOLUNTEERS.md)** or engage with existing volunteers who run StudyJams-Chennai on any aspect that generally concerns the StudyGroup,
+- We are looking for **[sponsors](https://github.com/fnplus/chennai-jams/blob/master/SPONSORS.md)** to join us to have better community reach and impact.

 ## Contact

 One can get in touch with us by opening an issue, sending us an [email](mailto:support@fnplus.tech) or discussing on our Slack forum.
 The team will reach out to you once you send a PR.